foreseecode/verint-xm-cordova-plugin/README.md

    cordova plugin add https://github.com/foreseecode/foresee-sdk-cordova-plugin
    ```

-* All initial steps are same as described in our [iOS Getting Started](https://developer.foresee.com/docs/getting-started)

 * Add `foresee_configuration.json` file to your iOS project.

 * Use `cordova.plugins.ForeSeeAPI.start(success, error)` to initialize the ForeSee SDK.